Polymer/designer/README.md

 1. Clone the repo and `cd` in
 2. Run `git fetch --tags` to get all releases
-3. Run `git checkout [LATEST TAG]`, ex: `git checkout 0.3.2`
+3. Run `git checkout [LATEST TAG]`, ex: `git checkout 0.3.5`
 4. From the root of the project run `bower install`
 5. Start a local server, ex: `python -m SimpleHTTPServer`
 6. Navigate to http://localhost:[YOUR SERVER PORT]

 ## Things to know

-You may notice a few 404s in the console.
-You can safely ignore these files, they're not required for the designer to work.
+### Bower Resolutions

+When you run `bower install` it may ask you to pick a version of a particular dependency.
+Because the designer is still very bleeding edge and we're constnatly fixing bugs, we often recommend you choose the `master` option if it's presented.
+You can preserve this resolution by proceeding it with a bang "!" symbol.
+Long term we hope to eleminate the need for this action by making sure all dependenices in designer work with the current tag and do not require resolutions.

 ## Adding your own components to designer